elysemontano/elyse-lecture-notes/ruby/rspec-notes.md

 - Add the code that will make the test pass

-- For more details, run rspec rspec_spec.rb -f d
+- For more details, run rspec book_spec.rb -f d
     - f stands for format, d stands for documentation

     Write code to pass: